img

 Clusters

 The cornerstone of Kubernetes is the cluster.
-A cluster is made up of many nodes and it forms at the time you deploy Kubernetes.
+A cluster is made up of many nodes, and they form at the time you deploy Kubernetes.
 Run on the top of a cluster are Kubernetes objects that represent containerized applications.

 Cluster Architecture